Crashworthiness/Safety Simulation

 SAFETY FOR ALL VEHICLE PLATFORMS IN ALL SCENARIOS AT ALL SPEEDS

-Over the last decade, crash test regulations have become more stringent, requiring a higher level of performance to achieve a good safety rating.
-For example, test speeds have been increased, and traditional automotive models were unable to handle this large amount of crash energy which lead to the collapse of the survival space and poor safety ratings.
-OEMs needed to increase the study of the structure, materials and restraint systems in order to achieve five star ratings again and this is where crashworthiness simulation plays a vital role.
+Crash simulations are playing an increasingly central role in crashworthiness testing.
+Over the last decade, crash test regulations have become more stringent, requiring a higher level of performance to achieve a good crash safety rating.
+For example, test speeds have been increased, and traditional automotive models were unable to handle this large amount of crash energy which leads to the collapse of the survival space and poor safety ratings.
+OEMs needed to increase the study of the structure, materials and restraint systems in order to achieve five star crash safety ratings again and this is where crashworthiness simulation plays a vital role.

 As hardware performance has improved, finite element (FE) models have become larger.
 Despite this increase in size, the pressure is on engineers to build the model in ever-shorter time frames.
 The 3DEXPERIENCE platform offers an easier way to build and manage large scale models.
 The platform integrates CAD, discretizing the geometry automatically using rules-based meshing in parallel multi-core machines.
 The automated meshing of a full body-in-white, which has up to 500 components, takes less than 2 hours with automatic mid-surface creation.
 It can save time by reusing meshed components if they are compatible, and by creating the spotweld using fastener information from CAD.